1601-mma2013/The-Journey-of-Life/README.md

 Opportunities

--Can cut down the cases of commit suicide.
+-Can lower down the cases of commit suicide.

--Experienced people in this field that we can consult.
+-To care about the people around us.

+-Provide consultation for the people in need.

 ### d.
 User observations